Conda#

 What is Conda?#

-management system for any programming languages, but very popular among the Python community,
+Conda is an open source package and environment management system for any programming languages, but very popular among the Python community,

 Conda runs on Windows, macOS, and Linux: “Conda quickly installs, runs, and updates packages and their dependencies.
 Conda easily creates, saves, loads, and switches between environments on your local computer.
 It was created for Python programs but it can package and distribute software for any language.”

-is that it has a built in environment management system as well as the management of binaries, and non-Python dependencies.
+For Python, the advantage of conda compared to pip is that it has a built in environment management system as well as the management of binaries, and non-Python dependencies.

 Conda on the JupyterHub#